HarkerGameDevelopmentClub/Tutorial-Series-1-Resources/Part1.md

 ## Creating the Main class
 The Main class that you will create in this part will do all of the interfacing with JavaFX necessary to create a window, run a frame loop, and respond to keyboard input.
 Once you create this class, you can use it as the foundation for any JavaFX game you make.

-If you don't want to set up this class yourself, you can add [this starter file](Main.java) to your project and skip straight to part 2 of the tutorial series.
+If you don't want to set up this class yourself, you can add [this starter file](Main.java) to your project and skip straight to [Part 2](Part2.md) of the tutorial series.
 Otherwise, read on.

 To create the new class, go to File ▸ New ▸ Class and name it Main.
 Have Main extend the Application class (javafx.application.Application).
 This is the main JavaFX class.
 It has methods for displaying a new window and setting up all of the JavaFX classes within the window.